CBreinholt/old-dotfiles/README.md

-# dotfiles
+# old-dotfiles
-Config files for my development workflow on Arch Linux.
+My old onfig files for a development workflow on Arch Linux.
+I no longer use this set up.